CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 #### Sleight of Hand

 Represented by pickpockets or magicians.
 Activities that require highly dexterous control of the hands are covered by Sleight of Hand.
-While more obvious tasks such as picking pockets come to mind, the skill also covers things such as playing a guitar, driving a racing car, weaving a small basket or threading a needle.
+While more obvious tasks such as picking pockets come to mind, the skill also covers things such as playing a guitar, weaving a small basket or threading a needle.
 Also very applicable as an assist roll for finesse like weapons such as daggers, short swords, or rapiers.

 #### Stealth